Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Now I'm going to wrap up the last parts (see projects/issues on GitHub for more info).
 - Added upvote and downvote joke and a counter to them with a blue color just to not confuse red and green to colorblind people
 - Added random image generator based on click.
 The images are randomized from dir: Memes/
+- Added animation to the image on click, unfortunately this only works at the first click (NEED TO FIX THIS)

   **_BRIEF_**

   - There have been quite a few changes in this project so far.
 It all started with a specifikation of making a first draft of a website where there should be a landing page, a navigation bar with: "Start", "About", and "Login" button.
 Once the user logs in, the user should be able to see an API call on the website.
 So far so good.
 I should also add that It wasnt any problem to have the Login / logout section in the navbar, but I chose to have those buttons outside of it.
   - I have done all these steps by now.
   - Going to make some changes regarding page theme, and also add a few more features to the website.
   - I Have already hosted this website on GitHub Pages, OKTA signin included.
 But there was alot of bugs there (like background image not being read), so I decided to keep my webpage local for now.

   **_LAST SESSION_**

   - Last session I managed to complete most of the tasks for this website.
   - There was alot of changes and edits made to the application
   - See 2021-02-23 log for more information.

 ---